influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ### writeTimeout

-* Incremented every time a write fails due to timing out.
+* The total number of write requests that failed due to timing out.
 * Data type: integer